-|Support||24/7 live chat|
+Support||24/7 live chat|

-NordVPN is currently the best VPN for torrenting in 2021.
+NordVPN is currently the best VPN for torrenting and tops our list.
 It does exceptionally well in the areas of speed and security.
 NordVPN is a Panama-based VPN provider with a strict no logs policy.
 It is one of the few VPNs that has undergone (and passed) independent third-party audits:

-- NordVPN passed a no-logs audit conducted by PWC AG in Zurich, Switzerland.
-This audit confirmed NordVPN’s no-logs policy and data protection measures.
+- NordVPN passed two separate no-logs audits that confirmed NordVPN’s no-logs policy and data protection measures.

 - NordVPN passed an independent security audit conducted by Versprite.
 Additionally, they have partnered with Versprite to conduct ongoing audits and penetration testing, while also launching a public bug bounty program.

 Subscription plans come with six simultaneous connections, unlimited bandwidth, and no restrictions on torrenting.
-Their network also includes a large selection of P2P servers that are optimized for torrenting.
+Their network also includes a large selection of dedicated P2P servers that are optimized for torrenting.
 The NordVPN apps (below) that we tested for the review performed very well without any issues.

 NordVPN also stands out from the crowd with the privacy and security features it offers.
 These include: